-Noise-canceling refers to a microphone design that greatly reduces the transmission of background noise, enhancing headset sound quality.
-Noise-canceling headsets are especially effective for offices with employees in close proximity to one another.
-In mobile applications, noise-canceling microphones reduce background noise in cars, airports or on the street.
+Noise-cancelling refers to a microphone design that greatly reduces the transmission of background noise, enhancing headset sound quality.
+Noise-cancelling headsets are especially effective for offices with employees in close proximity to one another.
+In mobile applications, noise-cancelling microphones reduce background noise in cars, airports or on the street.

-See "noise-canceling."
-Headset model numbers that end with "N" are noise-canceling models.
+See "noise-cancelling."
+Headset model numbers that end with "N" are noise-cancelling models.

 Over-the-ear is used to describe Plantronics headsets that have over-the-ear earloops or other devices to hold headsets in place.
 TriStar®, Mirage® and the M130 are some examples.